WRITING THE OTHER & THE SENTIENT SQUID SCHOLARSHIP

 Does this mean that I feel comfortable writing any and all kinds of characters?
 No. Does this mean I feel like I have permission to write any and all kinds of characters?
 Absolutely not.

 I feel a huge weight off my chest now that I’ve taken the class.
 Not because I know everything there is to know about writing the "Other" (I definitely don’t!
 Never will!).
 But, before the class, I felt like I was trying to build a house with no tools and no team – which made me want to just avoid it completely.
-Now, I feel like I have the tools and the team (an awesome community I get to stay connected with) to start writing diverse characters more intentionally.
+Now, I feel like I have the tools and the team (an awesome community I get to stay connected with) to start writing characters outside of my own experience more intentionally.
 I know how to be more thoughtful in my stories, and what questions I need to ask myself before putting characters different from myself on the page.
 I also understand that sometimes those questions will take me to a giant STOP! sign, and that's okay.
 It's better to hit the STOP! sign than to proceed to a space I don't need to take up.

 I appreciate that the Writing the Other classes give writers a safe space to evaluate what they don’t know and teaches them how to address their own biases that will inevitably show up in their writing.